WhaleConnect/whaleconnect/docs/usage.md

 ## Creating a Client Connection

-NST starts up with the "New Connection" window visible.
+WhaleConnect starts up with the "New Connection" window visible.
 This is the window used to create client connections.

 > [!TIP]
 > If you close this window, you can reopen it by going to "View > New Connection" in the menu bar.